Bol Bol: Early life

-High school career
+High school

 For the beginning of his freshman basketball season, Bol played for the junior varsity team of Blue Valley Northwest High School in Overland Park, Kansas.
 Because he did not live in his school district, Bol transferred to Bishop Miege High School in Roeland Park, Kansas where he continued his freshman season.
 At age 14, he stood 6 ft 10 in, but he was forced to remain at the junior varsity level until February 2015 because of transfer rules.
 Bol made his debut for the Bishop Miege junior varsity team on December 11, 2014, displaying his shot blocking and shooting ability.
 Despite becoming eligible on the varsity team by the end of the season, he did not earn playing time.
 On March 4, 2015, sports website Bleacher Report compared him to a taller Kevin Durant.
 In May, Bol played for his under-15 Amateur Athletic Union (AAU) team KC Run GMC at the Jayhawk Invitational in Kansas City, Missouri, scoring 15 points in one game.
 By then, he was receiving interest from a number of NCAA Division I programs, including Kansas and Oklahoma.

 In his sophomore season, Bol was ranked as one of the top players in the class of 2018 by recruiting service 247Sports.
 On January 6, 2016, in his fourth varsity game, he posted 16 points in a 59–57 upset loss to Hogan Preparatory Academy.
 Bol contributed 14 points to help Bishop Miege win the Kansas Class 4A Division I state title game, 69–59, over McPherson High School in March.
 After leading his team to a 22-win season, he earned class 4A-I first-team honors.
 In April 2016, he received a scholarship offer from Kansas.